-This elastic waist skirt is a simple project with tons of variations.
+This beginner skirt sewing tutorial for an elastic waist skirt is a simple project with tons of variations.
 Make it as a mini skirt with a floral fabric, as a knee-length solid for a great basic, or use a lightweight, flowy fabric in a midi-length for a super classy get-up!
 You could make it a million different ways, and no two would look the same.

 - 1 – 1.5 yards of fabric* (amount depending on your size and the length you want your skirt)